HUNTERDON

 To the Editor:

-operating an Internet website under the name of flemington-nj.com to be quite
+an individual operating an Internet website under the name of flemington-nj.com

-disturbing.
-The action, as I understand it, seeks to prevent the individual from
+to be quite disturbing.
+The action, as I understand it, seeks to prevent

-to register localities.
-As of the writing of this letter, Flemington Borough has
+As of the writing of this letter, Flemington Borough has not claimed its

-not claimed its exclusive right to its designated name "ci.flemington.nj.us" (the
+exclusive right to its designated name "ci.flemington.nj.us" (the ci stands

 in the "us" domain, so this is nothing new.